vince-nlp/aclrollingreview/cfp.md

 ARR precludes multiple submissions.
 ARR will not consider any paper that is under review in a journal or another conference at the time of submission, and submitted papers must not be submitted elsewhere during the ARR review period.
 This policy covers all journals and refereed and archival conferences and workshops without exception (e.g., TACL, Computational Linguistics, IJCAI, SIGIR, AAAI, ICASSP, ICML, NeurIPS, etc).
 In addition, we will not consider any paper that overlaps significantly in content or results with papers that will be (or have been) published elsewhere, without exception.

 For the sake of clarity, this policy also covers ARR itself; authors may not resubmit to ARR work that is already under review to ARR.

-Note that the commitment process is treated as being under review for a conference.
-That means that a paper that has been committed to a conference cannot be submitted to ARR until after the conference makes a decision or the paper is withdrawn from the conference.

 Submissions that violate these requirements will be desk rejected.